-The technical framework of the pilot Blue-Cloud will feature:
+The technical framework of the pilot Blue-Cloud features:

-- the Blue Cloud Data Discovery and Access service component to serve federated discovery and access to blue data infrastructures - 4) the Blue Cloud Virtual Research Environment (VRE) component to provide a Blue Cloud VRE as a federation of computing platforms and analytical services.
+- the Blue Cloud Data Discovery and Access service component to serve federated discovery and access to blue data infrastructures - 2) the Blue Cloud Virtual Research Environment (VRE) component to provide a Blue Cloud VRE as a federation of computing platforms and analytical services.

-A major challenge is to establish federations at the levels of data resources, computing resources and analytical service resources.
-The federation of data resources by means of the Blue Cloud Data Discovery and Access service should facilitate that multi-disciplinary datasets from existing blue data infrastructures can be shared with external users as well as can provide a major resource of data input for the Blue Cloud VRE.
+A major challenge in the Blue-Cloud project is to establish federations at the levels of data resources, computing resources and analytical service resources.
+The federation of data resources by means of the Blue Cloud Data Discovery and Access service should facilitate sharing of multi-disciplinary datasets from existing blue data infrastructures with external users as well as providing these as a major resource of data input for the Blue Cloud VRE.
 In addition, VRE users should be able to ingest data sets from other external sources, including their own data sources, using internal VRE functionality for data ingestion and for setting up and running direct access to selected remote blue data infrastructures.
 Overall, data input could be in-situ data, earth observation data, and model outputs.
-The federation by means of the Blue Cloud Virtual Research Environment (VRE), should facilitate that computing and analytical services can be shared for specific applications.
+The federation by means of the Blue Cloud Virtual Research Environment (VRE), should facilitate that computing and analytical services can be shared and combined for specific applications.
 Analytical services can be various algorithms and generic services, for instance for sub setting, pre-processing, publishing, and viewing data and data products.

 In the project, the Blue Cloud Data Discovery and Access service will be configured and deployed for a selected number of blue data infrastructures, represented in the Blue Cloud consortium.
 And the Blue Cloud VRE will be dimensioned to drive five high-level demonstrators whereby for each demonstrator a so-called Virtual Lab will be configured as a combination of analytical and generic services, selected from the overall service portfolio.
-There is already a large portfolio of existing services managed by the Blue Cloud founders.
-These will be used for developing and configuring the VRE and the Virtual Labs, whereby upgrading of selected existing services and developing additional services might take place for providing the planned Demonstrators their full requested functionality.
+As there was already a large portfolio of existing services managed by the Blue Cloud founders, these are used for developing and configuring the VRE and the Virtual Labs.
+Thereby, upgrading of selected existing services and developing additional services takes place for providing the planned Demonstrators their full requested functionality.

-An important prerequisite for the Blue Cloud architecture is that it must be designed to be scalable and sustainable for near-future expansions, such as connecting additional blue data infrastructures, implementing more and advanced blue analytical services, configuring more dedicated Virtual Labs, and targeting more (groups of) users.
+An important prerequisite for the Blue Cloud architecture has been that it should be designed to be scalable and sustainable for near-future expansions, such as connecting additional blue data infrastructures, implementing more and advanced blue analytical services, configuring more dedicated Virtual Labs, and targeting more (groups of) users.

 A start with detailing the Blue Cloud architecture was made at the 1st Blue Cloud TCOM meeting in Amsterdam - The Netherlands, 22 - 23 January 2020, where the overall concept of the Blue Cloud system with its two main components, the development of five demonstrators as Virtual Labs, the use of a brokerage service, and the EUDAT and D4Science e-infrastructures were presented and discussed.
-Following the TCOM, the concept of the Discovery and Access service was further elaborated and documented in D2.1 - Blue Data Infrastructures - Services Description Report, and followed up as part of the ongoing analyses for D2.2 - Blue Data Infrastructures - Services Analysis Report, which will be released at end of M10.
+Following the TCOM, the concept of the Discovery and Access service was further elaborated and documented in D2.1 - Blue Data Infrastructures - Services Description Report.
+This was followed by detailed analyses and trying out of web services and APIs as provided by blue data infrastructures.
+This was reported in D2.2 - Blue Data Infrastructures - Services Analysis Report, which was released in M14.